 You don’t always need to have a bunch of stuff in your shots.
 So if it’s not necessary, take it out.
 When composing your shot always try to keep in mind that less is always more when it comes to food photography, that way there’s nothing else to distract the viewer from the subject.
 The goal is to create a clean frame as opposed to creating a visual clutter or mess.

 Using natural light can be a huge advantage when taking a food photo.
 I would suggest, if possible, that you even shoot outside.
-Rather than being quick to add flash, why not use mother nature to your advantage.
+Rather than being quick to add artificial light or even a flash, why not use mother nature to your advantage.
 Not to mention shooting indoors can sometimes throw off the white balance of your shot and a few other things that can get pretty annoying.

 I always recommend this because if you’re shooting indoors, then this would obviously be where your natural light source is coming from.
 You don’t need to be exactly by the window but at least a few meters–close enough so you can get a substantial amount of natural light on your subject.
 However, you can make your own estimation as to how far away from the window you would like to be, depending on the amount of light passing through it.